 Annealing is essentially the opposite of hardening.
 Steel is hardened by raising its temperature to a range that allows the grain structure to be altered, which is then “frozen” by quenching (rapid cooling).
 If the steel is reheated to a high temperature and allowed to slowly cool it will be annealed or softened.
-So steel can be hardened or softened by using heat.
-Brass is different.
-It can only be hardened by “work-hardening” (stressing the grain structure) and only softened by applying heat.
+Steel can be hardened or softened by using heat but brass is different and can only be hardened by “work-hardening” (stressing the grain structure) and only softened by applying heat.
 Reforming, resizing and simply shooting will work harden cartridge brass.
 By the way, if you hear or read that quenching hot brass will harden it, don’t believe it and question anything else from the same source.

-I’ve “hand annealed” high power smokeless bottleneck case necks and shoulders in the past but have never tried the technique on BPCR ammo.
-The smokeless bottleneck cases were annealed to eliminate neck and shoulder case- hardening resulting from repeated full-length resizing after each firing.
+Prior to annealing BPCR cases, I had “hand annealed” high power smokeless bottleneck case necks and shoulders.
+The smokeless bottleneck cases were annealed to eliminate neck and shoulder case-hardening resulting from full- length resizing after repeated firings.
 Annealing is also commonly utilized to soften case necks and shoulders when reforming (converting) brass to use for a different cartridge.
-Since I use fire- formed straight-wall BPCR cases and finger seat (slip fit) bullets with very little or no neck tension I’d never considered that annealing the necks was beneficial.
+Since I use fire-formed straight-wall BPCR cases and finger seat (slip-fit) bullets with very little or no neck tension I’d never considered that annealing the necks was beneficial.
 But during BPCR reloading discussions with a very experienced shooter, he convinced me to try annealing.
 He’d experienced some problems with his reloads several years ago.
 He was seating the bullets with neck tension and did some testing indicating the problem was variations in neck hardness which annealing will eliminate.
-But at the time he didn’t believe annealing was necessary with slip fit bullets.
-Later additional testing confirmed that variations in neck tensions, even with slip fit bullets, directly resulted in measureable changes in muzzle velocity and bullet impact vertical dispersion.
+But at the time he didn’t believe annealing was necessary with slip-fit bullets.
+Later, additional testing confirmed that variations in neck tensions, even with slip-fit bullets, directly resulted in measureable changes in muzzle velocity and bullet impact vertical dispersion.
 After annealing the variation disappeared and accuracy improved.
-Although finger- seated bullets are loaded without significant neck tension, when fired and obturation occurs, annealing will help mitigate the negative effects of inconsistent bullet release due to hard necks.
+Although finger-seated bullets are loaded without significant neck tension, when fired and obturation occurs, annealing will help mitigate the negative effects of inconsistent bullet release due to hard necks.

-After annealing a large number of used cases for the 1st time, I used a neck expander to check the neck ID of the fire-formed cases.
+After annealing a large number of used cases for the 1st time, a neck expander was used to check the neck ID of the fire-formed cases.
 The slight resistance felt with the expander was very uniform and consistent from case to case.
 Prior to annealing, even after using the neck expander, the resistance varied from case to case, which was also felt when finger seating bullets.
-Many BPCR shooters reload with some neck tension.
-In that case (no pun intended) annealing is recommended on a regular basis.
+Many BPCR shooters reload with some neck tension and annealing is recommended on a regular basis.
 Some experienced shooters anneal after each firing as a normal part of their reloading process.
 Annealing is also recommended when initially using Starline brass, which has the reputation of being harder than Remington or Winchester brass.
-Another sign that annealing is needed is when cases come out of the chamber with dirty necks indicating the brass did not expand sufficiently or fast enough to seal out gas and fouling blow- by or blow-back.
+Another sign that annealing is needed is when cases come out of the chamber with dirty necks indicating the brass did not expand sufficiently or fast enough to seal out gas and fouling blow-by or blow-back.
 Finally, if accuracy falls off for no apparent reason after firing the cases a few times than annealing may be in order.

-The Remington cases were recently cleaned in a tumbler with ceramic media and were “sparkling” clean inside and out.
-What I found interesting is when the correct temperature was reached the necks did not turn light blue or display the vivid colors seen in some photos of annealed brass and in some of the YouTube videos.
-It is my opinion that the vivid colors are a result of over-heating the necks.
-The following photo displays the before and after annealing results of brand new Remington, Winchester and Starline brass.
-The brass was annealed using a Bench Source semiautomatic annealer discussed later on.
-Although listed as .45-90, the head of the Starline case to the right is actually stamped 45-2.6
+I use Remington cases which are normally annealed shortly after being cleaned in a tumbler with ceramic media.
+Prior to annealing they are “sparkling” clean inside and out.
+What I found interesting is when the correct temperature was reached the color change in the necks was very subtle.
+They did not turn a deep blue or display the vivid colors seen in some photos of annealed brass and in a few of the YouTube videos.
+It is my opinion that the vivid colors are a result of over-heating the necks or possibly due to oxidizing of the case surface from aging.
+The following photo displays the before and after annealing results of brand new Remington, Winchester and Starline brass and is similar to the color change of freshly cleaned brass.
+The brass was annealed using a carrousel-style semiautomatic annealer.
+Although listed as .45-90, the head of the Starline case to the right is actually stamped 45-2.6.

-Although I shoot slip-fitted bullets, based on the uniform neck tension results after annealing, which was very consistent from case to case, I plan on continuing to anneal in the future and will be using a carrousel-style annealer.
-By the way, if you plan to anneal short cases less than 1.75”, I highly recommend applying 475° Tempilaq to the base area to ensure the base does not get annealed and quickly dump the cases in cold water to stop the heat from reaching the head.
+Although I shoot slip-fitted bullets, based on the uniform neck tension results after annealing, which was very consistent from case to case, I plan on continuing to anneal after each firing and will be using a carrousel-style annealer.
+By the way, if you plan to anneal short cases less than 1.75”, I highly recommend applying 475° Tempilaq to the base area to ensure the base does not become annealed and quickly dump the cases in cold water to stop the heat from reaching the head.
 475° Tempilaq is cream colored and turns clear when it melts at the indicating temperature.

 Concerning annealing equipment, you can spend as little as a few dollars to hand anneal or over $800 for a top-of-the-line carrousel-style annealer.
 The expensive carrousel-style do not guarantee a better result but do provide a level of control and faster processing rate not available with hand annealing solutions.
 Following is a list of annealing equipment suppliers.